OpenNebula/addon-appmarket/doc/release_notes/appmarket-1.9.90.md

 April 29th, 2014.
 The OpenNebula team is pleased to announce release candidate of AppMarket 2.0.

-In addition to the features included in the [previous beta release](appmarket-1.9.85.md), this version fixes minor bugs reported by the community
+In addition to the features included in the [previous beta release](appmarket-1.9.85.md), this version fixes minor bugs reported by the community.

 What's New in AppMarket 2.0 RC
 ------------------------------